The-Randalorian/Open-Assistant/README.md

 pymysql - SQLalchemy driver.
 mysqlclient - SQLalchemy driver.
 ```
 These packages also have their own dependencies, however pip will handle installing those.
+The following instructions are for standard pip.
+If you know how to use pipenv, download and use Pipfile and Pipfile.lock as normal. __Pyaudio will still need to be installed as described below.__

 First you will need to install PyTorch and Tensorflow.
 These libraries have different installation instructions depending on your system, such as whether you have an NVIDIA GPU or not.
 The instructions can be found at [https://pytorch.org/](https://pytorch.org/) and [https://www.tensorflow.org/install](https://www.tensorflow.org/install).
 Once this is done, the rest of the libraries are fairly easy.
 If you have python version 3.__6__ or __older__ run the following command in a command line.
 ```
 python -m pip install stanza pywin32 pyttsx3 deepspeech python-dateutil gender-guesser camel sqlalchemy pymysql mysqlclient pyaudio  -U
 ```
-If you have python version 3.__7__ or 3.__8__ run the following command in the command line.
+If you have python version 3.__7__, 3.__8__, or 3.__9__ run the following command in the command line.
 ```
 python -m pip install stanza pywin32 pyttsx3 deepspeech python-dateutil gender-guesser camel sqlalchemy pymysql mysqlclient -U
 ```